 You can find a packing list on our Preparing for Camp page.
 We suggest downloading and printing it for easy reference.
 Be sure to label everything clearly with your camper's first and last name.
 We do not recommend using companies with sticker labels as they come off easily in the wash.
-Clothes & equipment may be sent to camp in either a trunk or duffel.
-We suggest duffels since they are easier to pack, easier to handle and don't require as many repairs.
+We suggest using duffels instead of trunks since they are easier to pack, easier to handle and don't require as many repairs.

+North Star has communal equipment for use on the projects.
+Campers who will participate in projects like fishing, swimming, tennis or softball may want to bring their own equipment to use.
 Please follow the guidelines on the equipment list as requirements may vary by grade.
-Our 7th, 8th and 9th graders require extra cold weather or hiking gear for their trips and we want to them to feel comfortable and safe.
+Our 7th, 8th and 9th graders require extra cold weather or hiking gear for their trips.

-We do not have a camp uniform, however North Star gear can be purchased on our website if you so choose.
-Our pop-up gear store will be open for a limited time in the spring.
+We do not have a camp uniform, however North Star gear can be purchased on our website.
+A pop-up gear store will be open for a limited time in the spring.
 We will send an email when the store is online.